Take the break before the break takes you.

 Six years ago I was living in San Luis Obispo, a beautiful town on the Central Coast of California.
 I had opened a massage practice, had recently bought my dream car, and had an adorable one-bedroom duplex for me and my beloved kitty, CaliCat.
-I got to that point in life where you say, "Okay, now what?"
+I got to that point in life where one says, "Okay, now what?"

 I had everything I thought I wanted and could get at that point in my life.